 Sounds like a miracle herb right?
 So what more can this miracle herb do for my skin?

-Unlike glabridin, it doesn’t effect tyrosinase but causes depigmentation by other mechanisms.
+Unlike glabridin, it doesn’t affect tyrosinase but causes depigmentation by other mechanisms.

-So not only is licorice anti-inflammatory but it also contains compounds that enhance skin penetration, provide skin lightening properties and treat melasma.
+So not only is licorice anti-inflammatory but it also contains compounds that enhance skin penetration, provides skin brightening properties, and treat melasma.